DeccanKing1/Machine-Translation/README.md

 # Machine-Translation
-English to French Translation using Recurrent Neural Networks.
+English to French Translation using Recurrent Neural Networks as a part of my Nano Degree Prgram at Udacity.

 ## Introduction
 In this notebook, a deep neural network that functions as part of an end-to-end machine translation pipeline is built.
 Completed pipeline will accept English text as input and return the French translation.